 Jessica's workout routine incorporates CrossFit, a strength and conditioning program that combines weightlifting, sprinting and body-weight exercises done at high intensity.

 Alba's CrossFit coach is fitness expert Yumi Lee.
 Lee is married to CrossFit athlete Ron Mathews, who trains Joe Manganiello.
 Manganiello maintains his ripped physique with the low-carb Paleo diet and CrossFit, as does Jessica Biel.

-Country superstar Tim McGraw also credits CrossFit and the Paleo diet for his unbelievable 40-pound weight loss and rippling eight-pack abs at age 47.
+Country superstar Tim McGraw also credits CrossFit and the Paleo diet for his unbelievable 40-pound weight loss and rippling eight-pack abs.

 The Paleo diet is the most popular diet around today, and has a large celebrity following, including Megan Fox, Jessica Biel, Robin Wright, and Kellan Lutz.
 Research suggests the Paleo diet accelerates weight loss without calorie restriction, reduces blood pressure, and prevents cancer, diabetes, heart disease, depression, and even Alzheimer's.